A check that credit card issuers provide that allows you to access cash from your available line of credit.

 An overdraft occurs when a bank makes a payment that has been requested (such as a check), even though there are not enough funds available in the account cover it.
 This type of payment is known as an "overdraft" and the account is said to have been "overdrawn."
 See also "Overdraft protection."

-A Bank of America service that allows you to link a checking account to another account, such as a credit card or line of credit, to help protect against returned items or overdrafts.
-When your checking account does not have sufficient available funds to cover a check, funds are automatically transferred from the available balance in the linked account to cover the check.
+A Bank of America service that allows you to link an eligible checking account to another account, such as a credit card or line of credit, to help protect against returned items or overdrafts.
+When your eligible checking account does not have sufficient available funds to cover a check, funds are automatically transferred from the available balance in the linked account to cover the check.

 A type of overdraft protection that's assessed to your credit card account as a cash advance, if you’ve linked your credit card account to a deposit account that becomes overdrawn.